 - When the death occurs during experimental treatment.

-- Under other circumstances defined by law.
+- Have happened under other conditions defined by law.

 How To Prepare

 If an autopsy is required by law, the coroner or medical examiner can legally have it done without the consent of the person's family (next of kin).
 But if the autopsy is not required by law, the family must give their consent.
 Most often, a consent form must be signed in front of a witness.

 Special permission will be needed if organ or tissue removal for donation purposes is requested.